-- Taking pictures, video, or audio recording of another in a sexual act, or in any other sexually-related activity when there is a reasonable expectation of privacy during the activity, without the consent of all involved in the activity, or exceeding the boundaries of consent (such as allowing another person to hide in a closet and observe sexual activity, or disseminating sexual pictures without the photographed person's consent), including the making or posting of revenge pornography. - o Prostituting another person - Engaging in sexual activity with another person while knowingly infected with human immunodeficiency virus (HIV) or a sexually-transmitted disease (STD) or infection (STI), without informing the other person of the infection - Causing or attempting to cause the incapacitation of another person (through alcohol, drugs, or any other means) for the purpose of compromising that person's ability to give consent to sexual activity, or for the purpose of making that person vulnerable to non-consensual sexual activity - Misappropriation of another person's identity on apps, websites, or other venues designed for dating or sexual connections - Forcing a person to take an action against that person's will by threatening to show, post, or share information, video, audio, or an image that depicts the person's nudity or sexual activity - o Knowingly soliciting a minor for sexual activity - Engaging in sex trafficking - o Creation, possession, or dissemination of child pornography - Threatening or causing physical harm, extreme verbal, emotional, or psychological abuse, or other conduct based on sex, gender, or gender identity which threatens or endangers the health or safety of any person; - Sexual Exhibitionism when a person engages in sexually explicit activity in public spaces on campus or to be viewed by the public while on campus using computer hardware or software. - Sex or Gender-Based Discrimination, that deprives, limit, or deny other members of the community of educational or employment access, benefits, or opportunities; - Sex or Gender-Based Intimidation, defined as implied threats or acts that cause an unreasonable fear of harm; - Sex or Gender-Based Hazing, defined as: - Acts likely to cause physical or psychological harm or social ostracism to any person within the College community, - o when related to the admission, initiation, pledging, joining, or any other group-affiliation activity (as defined further in the prohibition of hazing found in the Student Code of Conduct), - o on the basis of actual or perceived membership in a protected class; - Hazing is also illegal under New York law and prohibited by College policy. - Sex or Gender-Based Bullying, defined as: - o Repeated and/or severe,
+- Taking pictures, video, or audio recording of another in a sexual act, or in any other sexually-related activity when there is a reasonable expectation of privacy during the activity, without the consent of all involved in the activity, or exceeding the boundaries of consent (such as allowing another person to hide in acloset and observe sexual activity, or disseminating sexual pictures without the photographed person's consent), including the making or posting of revenge pornography. - o Prostituting another person - Engaging in sexual activity with another person while knowingly infected with human immunodeficiency virus (HIV) or a sexuallytransmitted disease (STD) orinfection (STI), without informing the other person of the infection

+- Causing or attempting to cause the incapacitation of another person (through alcohol, drugs, or any other means) for the purpose of compromising that person's ability to give consent to sexual activity, or for the purpose of making that person vulnerable to non-consensual sexual activity - Misappropriation of another person's identity on apps, websites, or other venues designed for dating or sexual connections - Forcing a person to take an action against that person's will by threatening to show, post, or share information, video, audio, or an image that depicts the person's nudity or sexual activity - o Knowingly soliciting a minor for sexual activity - o Engaging in sex trafficking - o Creation, possession, or dissemination or child pornography - Threatening or causing physical harm, extreme verbal, emotional, or psychological abuse, or other conduct which threatens or endangers the health or safety of any person; - Discrimination, defined as actions that deprive, limit, or deny other members of the community of educational or employment access, benefits, or opportunities; - Intimidation, defined as implied threats or acts that cause an unreasonable fear of harm in another; - Hazing, defined as: - Acts likely to cause physical or psychological harm or social ostracism to any person within the College community, - o when related to the admission, initiation, pledging, joining, or any other group-affiliation activity (as defined further in the prohibition of hazing found in the Student Code of Conduct), - o on the basis of actual or perceived membership in a protected class; - Hazing is also illegal under New York law and prohibited by College policy.

-- o aggressive behavior, and - o likely to intimidate or intentionally hurt, control, or diminish another person, physically and/or mentally - Bullying and cyber bullying is defined further in the prohibition of bullying found in the Student Code of Conduct - Grooming, defined as: - o manipulative behaviors that the abuser uses to gain access to a potential victim, coerce them to agree to the abuse, and reduce the risk of being caught. - While these tactics are used most often against younger kids, teens and adults are also at risk. - o Grooming can take place online or in-person. - Any other College rules, when a violation is motivated by real or perceived sex, gender, gender identity, and/or gender expression may be pursued using this policy and process.
+- Bullying, defined as: - o Repeated and/or severe, - o aggressive behavior, and - o likely to intimidate or intentionally hurt, control, or diminish another person, physically and/or mentally - Bullying and cyber bullying is defined further in the prohibition of bullying found in the Student Code of Conduct - Any other College rules, when a violation is motivated by the actual or perceived membership of the victim in a protected class may be pursued using this policy and process.